-The proposed project is located in the small lot subdivision of Fernwood and involves the construction of a single family residence with 2,800 sq. ft. of living area.
-The applicant has submitted a GSA calculation, but staff has determined that the calculation is inaccurate.
-According to staff's calculation, the allowable gross structural area would be 3650 sq. ft.
-Therefore, based on staff's calculation of the GSA, the proposed 2,800 square feet of habitable space is consistent with the maximum allowable GSA for the subject site.
+The proposed project is located in the small lot subdivision of Malibu Bowl and involves the construction of a single family residence with 1836 sq. ft. of living area.
+The applicant has submitted a GSA calculation, and staff has determined that the calculation is accurate.
+According to staff's calculation, the allowable gross structural area would be 1847 sq. ft..
+Therefore, the proposed 1,836 sq.ft of habitable space is consistent with the maximum allowable GSA for the subject site.